-- at least one course (4 credits) in pre-1700 literature, one course (4 credits) in post-1700 literature, and one course (4 credits) in Francophone literatures and cultures (Courses in all three areas are recommended.)
+- at least two of the following: a course (4 credits) in pre-1700 literature; a course (4 credits) in post-1700 literature; a course (4 credits) in Francophone literatures and cultures (Courses in all three areas are recommended.)

 - at least 5 of the 8 required courses must be taken at Saint Anselm College

-- a semester or summer program in the French-speaking world
+- a semester or summer program abroad in the French-speaking world

 *Candidates for degrees must have an average of 2.0 or higher in the departmental and ancillary courses of the major field of concentration.

 or other core

 - EN 105 - First Year Writing or Core